 How It All Talks To Each Other

-The magic that makes this whole thing work is Tailscale.
-Seriously, this thing is a game-changer.
-I'm using their free tier to create this mesh network where all my machines can talk to each other securely, without me having to mess around with port forwarding or VPN configs.
+Tailscale makes this whole thing work.
+I'm using their free tier to create a mesh network where all my machines can talk to each other securely, without me having to mess around with port forwarding or VPN configs.

 Here's how the traffic flows: